 Step 5: Transfer the fudge to a pan

 Transfer the fudge to an 8- x 8-inch collapsible pan that's been greased with butter.
 If you don't have an 8- x 8-inch collapsible pan, you can use an 8- x 8-inch baking pan.
-Line the pan with parchment paper or foil, allowing the excess paper to overlap.
+Line the pan with foil, allowing the excess paper to overlap.
 Grease the parchment or foil with butter.

 Smooth the top using a small offset spatula (photo 5).
 Let the pan set for 4 hours at room temperature, then chill for 1 to 2 hours or until firm.